 Instead, consider adding germicidal UV lights to your HVAC system.
 This protects you and your family from contact with UV-C radiation while improving the air quality in your home.
 Scientists have found that UV-C radiation is effective in killing airborne coronavirus, with a few caveats—the longer the air is exposed to the light, the more germs it will kill, and you still need a high-quality air filter to help remove these microorganisms from the air.

-UV lights are used to kill germs in places they often collect within HVAC systems, like drain pans and the coils.
+UV lights are used to kill germs in places they often collect within HVAC systems, like drain pans and coils.
 They also help prevent buildup within the system and ductwork, ensuring that your blower doesn’t simply redistribute pathogens around your home.
-They’re completely safe to use, and can be a lifesaver for people with respiratory illnesses like asthma, allergies and more.
+They’re completely safe to use and can be a lifesaver for people with respiratory illnesses like asthma, allergies, and more.